RustinTech/debian/README.md

 This guide is made for beginners who want to start using **Debian Linux** easily.
 Just copy and paste the commands into your terminal.
+Follow this [asignment](https://rustintech.github.io/debian/) and you will learn more

 ---